 You may have leptin resistance if you experience the following:

-For more information on leptin resistance and how to fix it, please have a read of this blog post by Wellness Mama.
+For more information on leptin resistance and how to fix it, please have a read of this blog post.

 If you do have leptin resistance, you need to get this sorted otherwise it will be difficult for you to manage your appetite and lose weight.
 Even if you don’t have leptin resistance, it’s still a good idea to reduce your sugar and processed carbs, and increase your fiber and protein intake.
 And of course good sleep and minimizing stress is extremely important!